-- Indestructables various – SO AMAZING.
-GET ONE.
-There are a ton, so choose any.
+- Indestructibles various – SO AMAZING.
+GET LOTS.
 They don’t have words, but they are bath-proof, rip-proof, chew-proof, mangle-proof and can be washed in the laundry.
 They soften and wrinkle over time – made from the same stuff as a mattress tag.
 They have been creating new ones every year, and there’s a good mix of representation in terms of race and gender (although I haven’t looked beyond the covers since my kids recently aged out of them.)

-- Tiny Board Books – MANDATORY – These were beloved and less frustrating than regular small board books.
+- Tiny Board Books – These were beloved and less frustrating than regular small board books.
 They could hold and flip through pages while developing fine-motor control.
-Don’t get them from the library.
-They will be destroyed by your kid’s first birthday, but it’s worth it.
-Here are some new ones that came out, since our favorite series is out of print:
+Here are some new ones that came out recently, since our favorite series is out of print: